 I started cutting out meat in 2013 while training for my first marathon and noticed an uptick in energy and less inflammation overall.
 It sort of grew from there.
 I occasionally still eat small amounts of fish and dairy.

 Ah, the protein question.
 Personally, I think protein has become a bit of a marketing tool for the food industry.
-I don’t think it’s that hard, even for athletes to get adequate daily protein.
+I don’t think it’s that hard, even for athletes, to get adequate daily protein with a healthy diet.

 I eat a lot of dark green salads for lunch, typically with beans and nuts on top.
 Lots of protein there.
 I also have an (almost) daily green smoothie with pea protein powder.
 More protein.
 Our dinners are usually accompanied by more beans and veggies which equals more protein.

 A few more random things about me:

 - I ate a Nerf ball during the blizzard of ’78

 - If you put it in a tortilla, I’ll eat it